 European Innovation Hubs constitute the ultimate output envisaged by work package 2 (WP2), within the generic work plan of RUN-EU.
 Connections of Bioeconomy hub to other RUN-EU project work packages are shown in image 1.
-Outcomes of RUN EIH's is described in deliverable.
+Outcomes of RUN-EU EIH's are described in each deliverable.

-RUN EIH in Bioeconomy will support and develop its ecosystem to meet these greater RUN-EU objectives and to complement other RUN-EU EIH's.
-EIH in bioeconomy is on development phase.
-Ecosystem between European level researchers, regional developers and business is designed in close co-operation with FASA, other EIH's, RUN-EU Discovery program and RUN plus-project.
-Research cluster Food and Biotechnology and partially Climate Change - Circular Economy & Decarbonization are merged to EIH in bioeconomy as a research body.
-Associated partners and regional business are an important part of EIH's and discussions with their needs are being held.
-Innovation ecosystem and research-based MSc and PhD program development will be done in close co-operation with RUN plus-project.
+The RUN-EU EIH in Bioeconomy will support and develop its ecosystem to meet the overarching RUN-EU objectives and to complement other RUN-EU EIH's.
+The EIH in bioeconomy is in a development phase.
+The ecosystem between European-level researchers, regional developers and business is designed in close co-operation with FASA, other EIH's, RUN-EU Discovery program and RUN-EU Plus project.
+The research clusters in Food and Biotechnology and partially Climate Change - Circular Economy & Decarbonization are merged into tje EIH in Bioeconomy to form a research body.
+Associated partners and regional business are an important part of EIH's.
+Innovation ecosystem and research-based MSc and PhD programme development will be done in close co-operation with the RUN-EU Plus project.